Te’mexw Treaty Negotiations

 - Te’mexw Treaty Negotiations

-- Open houses
+- 2026 public open houses

-- About modern treaties
+- About the 5 modern treaties with the Te’mexw Member Nations

 Overview

-What: Treaty negotiations for these five member nations
+What: Treaty negotiations

 Where: Vancouver Island